telerik/kendo-ui-core/README.md

 ```
 The minified version of the scripts and styles of Kendo UI Core will be put in the `dist/` subdirectory.

-If you want to create custom build or help with Kendo UI Core development, it would be better to install [grunt command line interface](https://github.com/gruntjs/grunt-cli) as a global package:
+If you want to create custom build or help with Kendo UI Core development, it would be better to install the [grunt command line interface](https://github.com/gruntjs/grunt-cli) as a global package:

 ```
 [sudo] npm install -g grunt-cli